 As on July 1, 2021, she has a total of 642 facial expressions.
 These expressions, including eye-blinking, are controlled by a novel algorithm that considers a set of emotion parameters, calculated from your game-play performance.
 Her expression has positive-negative sides, as well as serious-mischievous sides, worrying-confident sides.

-We will add subtitle for what she speaks later.
+Subtitle for what she speaks will be added later.